- Calculate implied volatility from option prices in Excel

 How do I pay?
 Is it secure?

 You can pay by credit/debit card or PayPal.
-All payments are processed by PayPal, which provides world-class security and buyer protection.
-You don’t need a PayPal account to check out when paying with a card.
+All payments are processed by PayPal, but you don't need a PayPal account to check out when paying with a card.
+Contact me for alternative ways to pay (wire transfer, bitcoin).

 I have other questions / need more information.